luqmanbarry/rhocp-3-ways-apps-autoscaling/README.md

 Schedule based scaling uses OpenShift/Kubernetes native resources called CronJob that execute a task periodically (date + time) written in [Cron](https://en.wikipedia.org/wiki/Cron) format.
 The [scale-up-cronjob.yaml](https://github.com/luqmanbarry/rhocp-3-ways-apps-autoscaling/blob/master/cronjob-scaler/templates/scale-up-cronjob.yaml) template handles patching the deployables to increase their pod replicas; while the [scale-down-cronjob.yaml](https://github.com/luqmanbarry/rhocp-3-ways-apps-autoscaling/blob/master/cronjob-scaler/templates/scale-down-cronjob.yaml) scales them down.
 Furthermore, the [values.yaml](https://github.com/luqmanbarry/rhocp-3-ways-apps-autoscaling/blob/master/cronjob-scaler/values.yaml) is where details about apps and their scaling specs are declared.
 Each of these two CronJobs run an **oc patch** command as _entrypoint_ command.

 The [CronJob](https://docs.openshift.com/container-platform/4.10/nodes/jobs/nodes-nodes-jobs.html#nodes-nodes-jobs-about_nodes-nodes-jobs) `schedule: "0 22 * * *"` times are based on the time zone of the [kube-controller-manager](https://kubernetes.io/docs/reference/command-line-tools-reference/kube-controller-manager/).
-Unless overridden by the Pod (Container Image or Pod Spec), you can find the kube-controller-manager time zone by creating a sample pod and running the **$ date** command in its terminal.
+Unless overridden by the Pod (Container Image or Pod Spec), you can find the kube-controller-manager time zone by creating a sample pod and running the `date` command in its terminal.

 ## Implementation